Are you busy?

 95% cool, at least.

-But it does include some rare stuff.
-Such as why you should never feel guilty about your meditation practice, or about not having a meditation practice at all.
+But it does include some rare stuff, like, why you should never feel guilty about your meditation practice, or about not having a meditation practice at all.

-I’ll also walk you through a kind of lazy person’s guide to meditation where you don’t even have to meditate.
-Sounds confusing but it’ll make sense later.
+I’ll also walk you through a lazy person’s guide to meditation where you don’t even have to meditate.

 Plus, there’s the surprising meaning-of-life type lesson I learned during my peculiar year of silence.